smooth80/bouncer.js/README.md

 ## General use case

 - You're only able to spawn one process and you'd like to have an app with rooms.
-- At the same time spawn X number of scalable microservices that can connect as websockets\*.
+- At the same time spawn X number of scalable microservices that can connect as websockets.

-\*) To do so, override default config.onMessage

 ## Common use case